mrhegemon/XRGyroControls_OpenXR/README.md

 ## Known Issues

-- ~~Quest Link sometimes does not receive AADT information, and the view will look distorted.
-Run `./build_run.sh` to reset the simulator and then try again.~~ Fixed with latest monado patches.
 - The Quest Link video stream sometimes becomes juddery after sleeping the headset.
 - The gaze ray gets stuck on the left controller when it disconnects.
 Press Menu to reset it.
 - The visionOS simulator window **must** be focused in order to use the Home button on controllers.